pagliares/jdbc-hands-on/README.md

    <strong>Good practice</strong>: explicitly indicate a scrollable ResultSet with the constant ResultSet.TYPE_SCROLL_INSENSITIVE when creating a Statement

 10 - LimitedRowsResultSetBadSolution
-   - This example project illustrates one way to limit the number or results (rows) in a resultset: method setMaxRows(int rows)
+   - This example project illustrates one way to limit the number or results (rows) in a resultset: method setMaxRows(int rows) of Statement object.
-   - The example use a JDBC API approach and has some drawbacks (Next example will illustrate a better solution based on SQL only).
+   - The example use a JDBC API approach (not SQL specification) and has some drawbacks (Next example will illustrate a better solution based on SQL only).
+   - <strong>Drawback 1</strong>: need to move ResultSet instantiation from try with resources to the try body
+   - <strong>Drawback 2</strong>: need to include a finally block to close the ResultSet, without benefits provided by auto closing of the resource introduced in Java 7
-   - This solution has a poor performance, since the query returns all rows that are then filter it, discading additional rows.
+   - <strong>Drawback 3</strong>: hhis solution has a poor performance, since the query returns all rows that are then filter it, discading additional rows.

 11 - LimitedRowsResultSetBetterSolution
    - This example project illustrates one way to limit the number or results (rows) in a resultset using the LIMIT clause in SQL